What you need to know about COVID-19 (Coronavirus)

 What We're Doing in Response to COVID-19

-- Our excellent staff of highly skilled nurses, providers on our medical staff, infection prevention specialists and emergency preparedness personnel are all working together with our local and state health departments, our partners in emergency medical services and other agencies to stay apprised of the latest information and to prepare for possible testing and treatment of the virus.
-We have an interdisciplinary operations team implementing the proper protocols for screening and caring for patients in our ambulatory and hospital locations.
+- Our excellent staff of highly skilled nurses, providers on our medical staff, infection prevention specialists and emergency preparedness personnel are all working together with our local and state health departments, our partners in emergency medical services and other agencies to stay apprised of the latest information and for testing and treatment of the virus.
+We have an interdisciplinary operations team implementing the proper protocols for screening and caring for patients in our clinics and hospitals.

 - We are ensuring we have ample supplies, dedicated staff and appropriate equipment to care for any patients with COVID-19.

 - We are screening everyone who enters our facilities for COVID-19 symptoms.
-This includes all staff who have temperature and symptom checks prior to each work shift.
+This includes patients and visitors, as well as all staff who are required to have temperature and symptom checks prior to each work shift.

 - We began to limit clinic visits by postponing routine outpatient visits beginning March 20th.
-We have since implemented safe return to service locations for many of our clinic providers to help meet your healthcare needs.
+We have since implemented safe return to service locations for all of our clinic providers to help meet your healthcare needs.
 Please call us for your healthcare needs and questions and do not delay getting the care you need.
+We are available to see you either in person or through a virtual appointment - whichever you feel most comfortable with.

 - Providers are offering virtual appointments for routine medical visits.

 - Our staff is continually trained and educated on the care of all of our patients.
-With COVID-19, additional training and education are being conducted.
+With COVID-19, additional training and education is ongoing as we learn more about the virus and how it spreads.

-- We are making every effort to educate and inform the public on ways to remain healthy, including rigorous and frequent hand washing, through this website and our social media outlets.
+- We are making every effort to educate and inform the public on ways to remain healthy through this website and our social media outlets.

 - We continue to encourage everyone to practice social distancing to help slow the spread of this virus over time so that our health system is not overwhelmed to a point of being unable to manage the medical needs of the communities we serve.